gnarf/learn-deployment/class/README.md

 The exercise folder contains a private key which can be used to connect to an EC2 instance accessible at `learn-deployment.bocoup.com` with the username `ubuntu`.
 Notably, the key has the wrong permissions.
-Students will first have to correct this before they can connect.
+Students will first have to correct this before they can connect (chmod 400, owner read only).

 The instructor will explain the usage of the command line flag `-i`, and how to specify a username by prefixing the desired host with `user@`, or using the